 Travel Trailer RV Costs

 - Heartland North Trail: $28,898

 Travel Trailer Pros and Cons

-Travel trailers also know as pull-behinds have lots of advantages over pop-up campers.
+Travel trailers, also called pull-behinds, have many advantages over pop-up campers.
 These RVs are available in many styles, lengths, and floorplans.
-They include plenty of interior living space and lots of storage space both inside and outside.
-Most travel trailers include bedrooms, kitchens, and standard bathrooms which can either dry or wet baths.
+They include plenty of interior living space and storage space inside and outside.
+Most travel trailers include bedrooms, kitchens, and standard bathrooms, which can either dry or wet baths.

-Many models of travel trailers include an outdoor kitchen which is very convenient and has freshwater, black, and grey tanks that are generally larger.
+Many travel trailers include a very convenient outdoor kitchen with freshwater, black, and grey tanks that are generally larger.
 Setting up a travel trailer is super-easy as many come with electric stabilizers.

 The biggest drawback to pull-behinds is that they require a truck with sufficient towing power to pull them.
-The GVWR (Groos Vehicle Weight Rating) varies quite a bit from one travel trailer to another.
-Some weigh 2,000 lbs or less while the larger ones can weigh as much as 10,000 lbs.
+The GVWR (Groos Vehicle Weight Rating) varies from one travel trailer to another.
+Some weigh 2,000 lbs or less, while the larger ones can weigh as much as 10,000 lbs.

 You might not already have a truck that can pull that camper you want, so it might mean another expense.
 Also, the larger travel trailers might be limited to the campground they will fit in.
 They are also harder to maneuver in tight spaces.

 Another factor to consider is you will be your gas mileage.
 It will tend to be lower due to the weight of the RV and wind resistance.
 To combat wind resistance and avoid sway, consider these weight distribution hitches.